Mexico imposes tariffs on $3 billion worth of US exports

 "It is necessary and urgent to impose measures equivalent to the measures implemented by" the US, said the statement issued by the Mexican government.
 Mexico had signaled last week that it intended to retaliate against the US steel and aluminum tariffs.

-While Mexico exports more goods and services to the US than it buys, it is also the second largest market for US exports, buying $345 billion of US goods and services last year, according to the Commerce Department.
+While Mexico exports more goods and services to the US than it buys, it is also the second largest market for US exports, buying $277 billion worth of US goods and services last year, according to the Commerce Department.
+That means the tariffs imposed Tuesday will affect just more than 1% of US exports to that market.

-That put it behind only China in terms of the value of US exports.
+That put it behind only Canada in terms of the value of US exports.

+NAFTA generally keeps the US, Mexico and Canada from imposing tariffs on imports from one another.
+But President Donald Trump has been a fierce critic of NAFTA, and the three countries are holding negotiations on possible changes to the free trade deal.

+The threat of retaliatory tariffs by US trading partners is a major reason that the US Chamber of Commerce says that 2.6 million jobs are threatened by the Trump administration's hardline stance on imports.
+According to a survey of US CEOs, many are scaling back their hiring and spending plans due to fears of a trade war.

 -- CNN's Spencer Feingold and Matthew J. Friedman contributed to this report.

-Note: Correction: A previous version of this story incorrectly stated the value of all US exports to Mexico.